SomeoneElsHere/Chaosmod/README.md

 New items!

+Random Marriage!
+You will be able to marry a random set of people!

 New descriptions and prices for items!
 Yes I made a lot of things uh.. expensive.

 ...Plus a mechanic that increases luck and damage for clicking along the BPM...